Near-Tight Runtime Guarantees for Many-Objective Evolutionary Algorithms: Mathematical Analyses of GSEMO

-Using a union bound over all blocks gives that any fixed objective value on the Pareto front is not sampled in $t$ iterations with probability at most
+Using a union bound over all $m'$ blocks gives that any fixed objective value on the Pareto front is not sampled in $\floor{t_2}$ iterations with probability at most

-Let $E$ denote the event that after $\ceil{t}$ iterations there is still an objective value $(a_1,a_2,\ldots,a_{m'})$ such that the respective individual $c$ does not contain the correct number 1-bits in any block.
+Let $E$ denote the event that after $\floor{t_2}$ iterations there is still an objective value $(a_1,a_2,\ldots,a_{m'})$ on the Pareto front such that the respective individual $c$ does not contain the correct number of 1-bits in any block.
 By applying a union bound we have

-by observing $\SOMM = \exp(m'\ln(\frac{n}{m'}+1))$. \end{proof}
+by observing $\frontOMM = \exp(m'\ln(n'+1))$. \end{proof}

+From the two partial results just proven, we can now derive our main result for the many-objective \omm problem.

+\begin{proof}[Proof of Theorem~\ref{thm:upperBoundOMM}] Let $t_1$ and $t_2$ be as in Lemmas~\ref{lem:walkToCorners} and \ref{lem:coverInwards}, respectively, and let $T$ denote the number of iterations until the population covers the complete Pareto front.
+The lemmas yield that $T \le t_1 + t_2$ with probability at least $(1-\frac{1}{n})^2$.